Sharing Songs, Rhymes and Stories during Pregnancy

 Unsure about how to start?
 Here are our top tips to keep in mind:

 Watch and feel: You may notice that your baby is more active when they hear your voice.
 Try calming stories, songs or music when your baby is quiet, or at bedtime.
 Have a look at our bedtime book suggestions

-Make it a habit!
-Try to spend a few minutes every day reading or singing.
-If you’re looking for ideas, try our Song and Rhyme library.
+Make it a habit: Try to spend a few minutes every day singing, reading or talking to your baby.

 After your baby is born:

-- Ask your Health Visitor about your free Bookbug Baby Bag
+- Ask your Health Visitor or Family Nurse about your free Bookbug Baby Bag

 - Come along to your free local Bookbug Sessions

 - Make sharing stories, songs and rhymes part of every day with your baby.
 Read our tips for sharing books with babies.